ankschoubey/old-blog/_posts/2019-12-20-clean-code-2-leave-clues-naming-convention.md

 ## For Unit test cases

 My aim is not so much about reducing the lines of code.
 Tests are usually small.
-(In case if your tests are huge and complex then you must have written a bad code)
+(In case your tests are huge and complex then you must have written a bad code)

 I prefer to keep the end of each method the same.
 Like: